McConnell Unleashes on ‘Shameful’ Trump—Moments After Voting ‘Not Guilty’

 Just minutes after voting to acquit Donald Trump of inciting the Capitol riot, Senate Minority Leader Mitch McConnell (R-KY) launched into a fiery, head-scratching speech blaming the former president for doing exactly that.

 “There’s no question—none—that President Trump is practically and morally responsible for provoking the events of the day.
-No question about it,” McConnell said on the Senate floor on Saturday, noting that the former president’s “disgraceful” actions directly contributed to the “terrorism” on Jan.
+No question about it,” McConnell said on the Senate floor on Saturday, adding that Trump’s “disgraceful” actions directly contributed to the “terrorism” on display on Jan.
 6.

 “The president did not act swiftly.
 He did not do his job… Instead, according to public reports, he watched television happily.
-Happily,” he added.
+Happily,” he said.

 But, despite torching Trump, he said he believed the Senate didn’t have the jurisdiction to try a case against Trump because he’s no longer in office.
 Earlier on Saturday, he told his GOP colleagues he would vote to acquit on the basis that the trial was unconstitutional.